A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Methodology

-\emph{\textbf{Filtering criteria 3.
-Studies using AS API to enhance interface accessibility for people with disabilities}}: We distinguished the existing studies using the AS to improve the interface accessibility of the users with disabilities (the original purpose of the Google Android policy) from papers which focused on AS API use for other research purposes.
-Studies that were conducted to enhance interactions for the users with disabilities using the AS API were classified as IP2, and 56 papers that did not use the AS API were classified as EP3.
-Among the studies corresponding to IP2, studies that collected smartphone data or conducted a questionnaire through user study was classified as IP2-1, and studies that did not perform user studies were classified as IP2-2.
+Filtering criteria 1 studies corresponding to journals or proceedings, and filtering criteria 2 studies that mention the Android AS API or US API in the mobile environment.
+For filtering criteria 3 studies, we distinguished the existing studies using the AS to improve the interface accessibility of the users with disabilities (the original purpose of the Google Android policy) from papers that focused on AS API for other research purposes.
+Filtering criteria 4 studies used the AS or US API for generic research purposes beyond improving accessibility.
+According to four filtering criteria, only papers from academic journals or conferences written in English were included in the search results, and among them, papers using Android AS API or US API were selected.